rhysbalevicius/chronos/README.md

 g++ -std=c++17 -x objective-c++ -framework Foundation main.mm Modulator.mm -o encoder
 ```

-Then execute:
+Then encode a payload (identifier, timestamp) as a packed int where each part occupies the first and second 32-bits, respectively.
+Then convert this payload to a wav file by running:

 ```
-./encoder <timestamp>
+./encoder <payload>
 ```

-You will then need to overlay this onto your media, e.g. using [ffmpeg](https://ffmpeg.org/), at the appropriate timestamp you wish the event to occur at.
+You will then need to overlay these onto your media's audio track, e.g. using [ffmpeg](https://ffmpeg.org/), at their respective timestamps.